 College students, as well as their parents, can experience sticker shock when they shop for textbooks.
 Books for a full schedule can easily add up to $1,000 or more a year.
-I asked my daughter, a rising junior who is the most resourceful and thrifty textbook shopper I know, for some tips.
+I asked my daughter, who is the most resourceful and thrifty textbook shopper I know, for some tips.

 - Email your professor before the class starts: Ask what textbook will be used for the class.
 That gives you a jump start over the other students looking for the cheap books.

 - Consider international editions: Same content, but they are usually paperback and made with thinner paper, with a different cover.
 Sometimes the page numbers are off or the chapters are out of order, but I’ve never had a problem with it so far.
 Shipping may be more expensive.
 On Abebooks, a new international edition of Psychology: Themes and Variations (CL) is $42.30.

 - Try eBooks: Depending on where the textbook is from, an eBook may work on a Kindle, iPad, iPhone, or Android, or it may be available as a PDF.
 This allows you to search for words, and you can avoid carrying around heavy books.
 I can’t use them because I get distracted too easily, but I know a lot of people do.
 At ecampus.com, the psychology text above is listed for $39.31 — half the price of the ebook at the campus bookstore.

 - Used books: Always a simple option, unless you’re vehemently against marks in your books that you didn’t make yourself.
 On Amazon, the used psychology book’s cost is $51.65.

 - Loose leaf: This is sometimes an option, but probably not for larger books since binders only get so big.
 Also, I doubt it’s possible to sell back loose leaf books to places like Valorebooks and Chegg, but I’ve seen people selling loose leaf books on the school’s Facebook pages with no problem.
 Add “loose leaf” to your search terms on an Internet site.